 Economic Indicators Affecting Forex Markets

-Now let’s take a look at economic indicators list for FX:
+Now let’s take a look at economic indicators

 - Central Bank Interest Rates